Subproject III

 Theory – Conceptualizing Democratic Imagination

-The Subproject Theory constructs the project’s conceptual basis and theoretical framework by elaborating a theory of democratic imagination.
-Thereby, it also serves as a platform for constant critical self-reflection and mutual exchange between the subprojects, reflecting the findings of Culture and Archive and feeding back to them.
-Moreover, theory formation itself can contribute to the widening of democratic imaginaries, by taking seriously the theoretical discourses produced by cultural-political activists that are engaged in counter-institutional practices or in creating, establishing, and maintaining counter-institutions.
+The Subproject Theory constructs the project’s conceptual basis and theoretical framework by elaborating a democratic theory of imagination.
+It thereby serves as a platform for mutual exchange between the subprojects, reflecting the findings of Culture and Archive and feeding back to them.
+Moreover, theory formation itself can contribute to the widening of democratic imaginaries, by taking seriously the theoretical discourses produced by cultural-political activists that establish counter-institutions.

 The subproject is led by Dr Sergej Seitz.